samtaziaux/KiDS-Sam_master/README.md

         which kids_ggl

-    If you do not see any message it means the place where the executable is is not part of yoru `$PATH`.
+    If you do not see any message it means the place where the executable is is not part of your `$PATH`.
 To fix this, look through the installation messages where the file was placed (in my Macbook this place is `/Library/Frameworks/Python.framework/Versions/2.7/bin/kids_ggl`) and add the following statement to your `~./bashrc` or `~/.bash_profile` if your terminal shell is `bash`:

         export PATH=${PATH}:<path_to_kids_ggl_folder>